kushpatel7764/AI_Resume_Creator/Marked_Resume.md

 * Dr. Linda Wilkens and Dr. Glenn Pavlicek Scholarship, Bridgewater State University

+**Location**

+* Currently residing in Fairhaven, MA.
+Willing to relocate to Madison, WI.

 **Hobbies**

-* Basketball, Cricket, Programming
+Basketball, Cricket, Programming

-**Keywords:**  Cybersecurity, Cloud Security, Google Cloud Platform, Sales, Presales,  Technical Presales, CISO,  Data Analysis, Problem-Solving, Python, Java, JavaScript, MySQL,  Software Development,  Communication, Teamwork,  Google Cloud Security Solutions,  Cloud Computing,  Information Security,  Mitigation Techniques,  Data Extraction, Image Processing,  Agile.

-**(Note:  This resume heavily emphasizes transferable skills and projects to align with the job description, despite lacking direct CISO or sales experience.
-Consider adding a compelling cover letter further highlighting relevant skills and a strong desire to learn and grow in the security sector.)**
+**Note:**  This resume highlights skills and experiences relevant to the job description.
+Quantify your achievements whenever possible (e.g., "Improved application performance by 15%").
+Tailor this resume further by adding specific security-related accomplishments or projects if you have them.
+Remember to replace placeholder information (phone number, email, LinkedIn profile URL) with your actual details.